ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-05-02-why-understanding-not-just-generating-code-still-matters.md

 I know you, Python developer, already know all of these things, but for me, a newbie in Python and Django, all of it was new.

 I spent two days making this small app, and it was really fun for me.
-I didn't use AI for coding, but I used AI just as a senior consultant, where I validated my plan about how to develop my flash cards app, and asked questions about the Python way to develop software.
+I didn't use AI for coding, but I used AI just as a consultant, where I validated my plan about how to develop my flash cards app, and asked questions about the Python way to develop software.

 Maybe you think this funny. but during development, I through to create some "interfaces" and make an abstraction until I discover the duck type.